borisbaldassari/maven-index-exporter/README.md

 ## How to build

-The build downloads binaries for both tools (maven-indexer-cli and clue).
+The build downloads binaries for both tools (maven-indexer-cli and clue), so make sure there is an internet connection.
+Go to the `docker/` dorectory and issue the folowing command:

 ```
 $ docker build . -t bbaldassari/maven-index-exporter --no-cache